From the Field

 A mother bends down to press her hand on a pile of sticks and stoke a fire to ward off winter’s cold from her young daughters.

-In northwest Syria, a Syrian family displaced by the devastating 7.8 magnitude earthquake in 2023, huddles near a makeshift fire to stay warm.
+In northwest Syria, a family displaced by 2023’s devastating 7.8 magnitude earthquake, huddles near a makeshift fire to stay warm.
 The earthquake claimed over 47,000 lives and affected millions of people along the Syria–Turkey border. (© 2023 World Vision)

-How did the 2023 earthquake affect the Syrian refugee crisis?
+How has the 2023 earthquake affected the Syrian refugee crisis?

 The February 6, 2023, earthquake and aftershocks in southern Turkey and northwest Syria deepened the struggles of displaced Syrians.
 The disaster worsened displacement, elevated hunger levels and malnutrition, and limited access to healthcare and educational support.